shakib071/Vehicle-Rental-System---Database-queries/README.md

 ## 📄 queries.sql (Explanation of Queries)

 ### 🔹 Query 1: Booking Details with User and Vehicle
-#### Displays booking information along with customer and vehicle names.
+#### Lists all bookings along with the customer who made the booking and the vehicle that was booked.

 ```sql
     SELECT b.booking_id,